Iglesias-Leafwind/Wave-Born/README.md

 -> Each world block can be 16 in game blocks wide and use the full height of the game

-Create Player:
+Done -Create Player:

--> walking makes sound
+Done -> walking makes sound

--> running makes more sound

--> jump start makes a sound
+Done -> jump start makes a sound

--> jump end makes another sound
+Done -> jump end makes another sound

--> every collision with anything makes a sound

 -> if any enemy ability or enemy collision or he falls of the level then player dies